SaintCill/project-website-2/README.md

 Sweden, Luleå.
 It gives both options for outdoors and indoors activities, and provides tips on what to bring if you are seeking adventure.

-### Features
+## Features

-- Side navigation that is both easy to find and out of the way
+- Navigation menu is minimal and easy to understand
 - Animated interactions while howering over images
 - Direct links to several resources and activities hidden with CSS
 - An almost purely CSS slider, with automatic sliding!
-- A help page for those seeking to travel to Luleå
+- A "traveling tips" page.
 - Maps that showcase popular skiing locations
 - A checklist for scooter entustiast, focused on safety while out in the wild

-### Features to be implemented
+## Features to be implemented
 I unfortunately didn't have time to figure out all of the features i wanted to have.
 - Clickable links in the slider.*
 - Hover features for the events page images.*